-Photo by Berenice Abbot via New York Public Library
+Photo by Berenice Abbot from New York Public Library

 We’ve already examined food trucks in New York City, including some of the legal hurdles vendors must leap over to sell their food.
 The history of street food and street food vendors in this city, however, extends much farther than the last few years, including the now extinct automat.
-Inspired by this post at Ephemeral New York, we’re looking at some photos of food vendors past.
+Inspired by the previous New York Public Library exhibition Lunch Hour, we’re looking at some photos of food vendors past.

 While now offering a variety of gourmet fare, mobile dining services in New York date back to the 1600s, when oysters and clams (once considered garbage foods) were sold to lower class citizens—in fact, in 1691 the city instituted the first laws regarding serving food from pushcarts.
 In America, what we might recognize as a food truck or cart were the chuckwagons in Texas which served easy-to-preserve grub to those on the cattle trail.
 Near the end of the 19th century, “night lunch” wagons sprang up to serve the newly nocturnal workers of New York.